nushell/nushell.github.io/book/configuration.md

 On other platforms, if Nushell isn't your login shell, then you can set `XDG_CONFIG_HOME` before launching Nushell.
 For example, if you use MacOS and your login shell is Zsh, you could add the following to your `.zshrc`:

 ```zsh
 export XDG_CONFIG_HOME="/Users/bob/.config"
 ```

 If Nushell is your login shell, then ways to set `XDG_CONFIG_HOME` will depend on your OS.
-Some Linux distros will let you set environment variables in `/etc/environment`, `/etc/profile`, or `/etc/profile.d`.
+Some Linux distros will let you set environment variables in `/etc/profile` or `/etc/profile.d`.
+On modern Linux distros, you can also set it through PAM in `/etc/environment`.

 ::: warning
 [`XDG_CONFIG_HOME`](https://xdgbasedirectoryspecification.com) is not a Nushell-specific environment variable and should not be set to the